Insulin C-peptide testC-peptide

 C-peptide is a product that is created when the hormone insulin is produced and released into the body.
 The insulin C-peptide test measures the amount of this product in the blood.

 Venipuncture is the collection of blood from a vein.
 It is most often done for laboratory testing.

 How to Prepare for the Test

-The preparation for the test depends on the reason for the C-peptide measurement.
+Preparation for the test depends on the reason for the C-peptide measurement.
 Ask your health care provider if you should not eat (fast) before the test.
-Your health care provider mayask you to stop taking medications that can interfere with thetest results.
+Your provider may ask you to stop taking medicines that can affect the test results.

 Why the Test is Performed

 C-peptide is measured to tell the difference between insulin the body produces and insulin someone injects into their body.